sg893052/sonic-buildimage/L2/PAC/PortAccessControl.md

 	1. Once PAC is enabled on a port, all incoming traffic on the port are blocked/dropped except certain protocol traffic.
 	2. PAC turns off learning on the port essentially dropping all unknown source MAC packets.
 This achieves the requirement of blocking ingress traffic.
 	3. Egress traffic on the port is not blocked.
 	4. Once a client starts the authentication process, the client is no longer unknown (unknown source MAC).
-However, since authentication is yet to be completed, traffic for the client must still get dropped.
-To achieve the same, PAC installs a static FDB entry with discard bits set, is installed to mark the client "known" so that the incoming traffic does not flood the CPU.
+PAC installs a static FDB entry with discard bits set to mark the client "known" so that the incoming traffic does not flood the CPU.
 - For MAB, unknown source MAC packets are trapped to the CPU.
 - Station movement is also handled i.e if a packet is received from another port on a MAC, VLAN pair for which PAC installed a static FDB entry, such packets also get trapped to the CPU.